minervaclient/minervaclient/README.md

 - (CLI/Library) Integrate the scripts from extras/ into the main package, either as part of the library or as a Command Line Tool
 - (CLI) Streamline interactive shell, and provide comprehensive help messages and documentation
 - (CLI) Implement caching feature to store data/info on courses from eCalendar

-- (CLI) Allow username and password entry as arguments in native command line tool
-- (CLI) Temporary remembering of Minerva credentials in native terminal/console.
-Implement `keyring` module for secure credentials storage
-- (CLI) Integrate eCalendar features into command line tool
+- (CLI) Submit Mercury Evaluation Survey (seems risky/tricky?)
 - (CLI) Enhance the requisite courses extraction feature of the eCalendar parser

+Features to be added in the NEAR future include:

+1. (CLI) Integrate eCalendar features into command line tool
-- (CLI/Library) VSB schedule integration features
+2. (CLI/Library) VSB schedule integration features
-- (CLI/Library) Query Mercury Evaluation data
-- (CLI/Library) Connect to Docuum
+3. (CLI/Library) Connect to Docuum
+4. (CLI/Library) Data Visualization tools for the Mercury Evaluations
+5. (CLI) Allow username and password entry as arguments in native command line tool
+6. (Library) Data analysis tools on the Mercury Evaluations
+7. (Library) Improve Mercury Instructor Search (suggestions? multiple results?)

 ### **Version 1.3.0 - July 17, 2018**